realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

         fundamentally different kinds of workers than the people who work in manufacturing.
 This was a good thing.
       - The problem is that the Agile movement was soon co-opted into the "Agile® Certification Business" and turned into a "one-size-fits-all" process that was supposed to work for all kinds of software development, and it doesn't.
-It's a cargo cult that doesn't work for most teams, as most teams implement the "rules" directly without understanding the "spirit" of the rules, which there are no rules... just some values:
+It's a cargo cult that does not work for most teams, as most teams implement the "Rules™®©" directly without understanding the spirit of the agile rules, _which there are no rules_... just some values:

       - ### The 4 Values of the Agile Manifesto
         - The Agile Manifesto was written to address the problem of trying to manage software development like a manufacturing